Target Exam

 The correct answer is option 4.
 A reaction with high activation energy proceeds rapidly when temperature is lowered.

-Therefore, a reaction with high activation energy proceeds slowly when the temperature is lowered.
+4. A reaction with high activation energy proceeds rapidly when temperature is lowered.